Playtika’s IPO filing reveals $2.3 billion in revenues and $2.3 billion in debt

 It also noted that platform owners such as Apple and Google can decide at any time whether to remove Playtika from its platform.
 It cited the example of Epic Games, which got in a dispute with Apple and was banned from iOS.
 The risk of this remains small, but it is interesting that it has become a legal risk factor that is worth mentioning.

-The fact that the company has a parent company, and it is controlled by the owner Yuzhu (via his Playtika Holding UK II division) also means that his “ownership of our common stock will prevent you and other stockholders from influencing significant decisions.”
+The fact that the company has a parent company, and it is controlled by the owner Yuzhu (via his Playtika Holding UK II division), also means that his “ownership of our common stock will prevent you and other stockholders from influencing significant decisions.”
 His interests may not be the same as those of common stock owners, and Yuzhu will have voting control of the company.

 “As long as Yuzhu Shi continues to control shares representing a majority of our voting power, he will generally be able to determine the outcome of all corporate actions requiring stockholder approval, including the election and removal of directors,” Playtika said in the filing.
 “In the ordinary course of his business activities, Yuzhu Shi may engage in activities where his interests may not be the same as, or may conflict with, the interests of our other stockholders.”

 In another risk factor, Playtika noted that in December 2017, Apple updated its terms of service to require publishers of applications that include “loot boxes” to disclose the odds of receiving each type of item within each loot box to customers prior to purchase.
 Google similarly updated its terms of service in May 2019.
-Loot boxes are a commonly used monetization technique in free-to-play mobile games in which a player can acquire a virtual loot box, but the player does not know which virtual item he or she will receive until the loot box is opened.
+Loot boxes are a commonly used monetization technique in free-to-play mobile games in which a player can acquire a virtual loot box, but the player does not know which virtual item they will receive until they open the loot box.

 If platform owners or regulators mandate more changes to the use of loot boxes, Playtika will have to change its games and redesign the economies of its affected games, the company said.
 That could cause a revenue decline.